redorb/olx-scraper/README.md

  - can you feed olx url from browser, not from commandline? if any develop will be made I will do it
  - why there are many advertisments and only few markers on the map? because many advertisments have default location, which results of drawing them in the same point.
 I could think of change it to draw markers in slightly different location in such cases
  - versions 0.1.1 and above provide errors handling, keyboard interrupt and requests caching
+ - could think of scraping also advertisment upload date and then make some sort of filter from browser view